ParaffinIoT/paraffiniot.github.io/README.md

 You can find a test version of Paraffin IoT Platform at paraffin.iokloud.com as soon as possible.

-If you find Paraffin useful, consider supporting the project by buying a support package from [me](http://twitter.com/iokloud) by writing an email to iokloud.com@gmail.com.
+If you find Paraffin useful, consider supporting the project by buying a support package from [me](http://twitter.com/iokloud) by writing an email to iokloud.com@gmail.com

-Check out our [showcase](https://github.com/ParaffinIoT/paraffin/wiki/IOK-Express-Showcases) wiki page!
+Check out our [showcase](https://github.com/ParaffinIoT/paraffin/wiki/Paraffin-Showcases) wiki page!
 Feel free to add yourself! :)

 ## Security Issues

 __Paraffin-IoT__ sits between your system and the devices: this is a tough role, and we did our best to secure your systems.
-However, you might find a security issue: in that case, email @iokloud at iokloud.com@gmail.com
+However, you might find a security issue: in that case, email iokloud.com@gmail.com

 ## Feedback